 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The Lennar MACD line is below the signal line.
+The Lennar MACD indicator is below 0 indicating a bearish trend.

 Lennar Relative Strength Index